 A management representation letter is provided by the Manager to the AC and Board quarterly in connection with the preparation of the Group's financial statements.
 The representation letter is supported by declarations made individually by the various Heads of Department.
 Compliance checklists on announcement of financial statements, which are required for submission to the SGX-ST, are reviewed and confirmed by the Chief Financial Officer ("CFO") of the Manager.
 The Group's financial results are prepared in accordance with the Singapore Financial Reporting Standards (International) and are reported to Unitholders in accordance with the requirements of the SGX-ST. These results announcements provide analyses of significant variances in financial performance and commentary on the industry's competitive conditions in which the Group operates and any known factors or events that may affect the Group in the next reporting period and the next twelve months.

-Detailed disclosure and analysis of the fullyear financial performance of the Group can be found on pages 161 to 221 of this Annual Report.
+Detailed disclosure and analysis of the full-year financial performance of the Group can be found on pages 29 to 34 and pages 145 to 244 of this Annual Report.